spacetelescope/jwst/docs/jwst/introduction.rst

 - As specified by the :ref:`output_file <intro_output_file>` argument

-Regardless of the source, each pipeline/step uses the name as a "base name", on to which several different suffixes are appended, which indicate the type of data in that particular file.
+Regardless of the source, each pipeline/step uses the name as a "base name", onto which several different suffixes are appended, which indicate the type of data in that particular file.
 A list of the main suffixes can be :ref:`found below <pipeline_step_suffix_definitions>`.

+The pipelines do not manage versions.
+When re-running a pipeline, previous files will be overwritten.

 Output File and Associations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Stage 2 pipelines can take an individual file or an :ref:`association <associations>` as input.
-Nearly all Stage 3 pipelines require an associaiton as input.
-Normally, the output file is defined in each association's "product name".
+Stage 2 pipelines can take an individual file or an :ref:`association
+<associations>` as input.
+Nearly all Stage 3 pipelines require an associaiton as
+input.
+Normally, the output file is defined in each association's "product name" which defines the basename that will be used for output file naming.

+Often, one may reprocess the same set of data multiple times, such as to change reference files or parameters in configuration parameters.
-If there is need to produce multiple versions of a calibration based on an association, it is highly suggested to use `output_dir` to place the results in a different directory instead of using `output_file` to rename the output files.
-Stage 2 pipelines do not allow the override of the output using `output_file`.
-Stage 3 pipelines do.
-However, since Stage 3 pipelines generally produce many files per association, using different directories via `output_dir` will make file keeping simpler.
+When doing so, it is highly suggested to use ``output_dir`` to place the results in a different directory instead of using ``output_file`` to rename the output files.
+Most pipelines and steps create a set of output files.
+Separating runs by directory may be much easier to manage.

 Individual Step Outputs
 ^^^^^^^^^^^^^^^^^^^^^^^

-If individual steps are executed without an output file name specified via the `output_file` argument, the `stpipe` infrastructure automatically uses the input file name as the root of the output file name and appends the name of the step as an additional suffix to the input file name.
+If individual steps are executed without an output file name specified via the ``output_file`` argument, the ``stpipe`` infrastructure automatically uses the input file name as the root of the output file name and appends the name of the step as an additional suffix to the input file name.
 If the input file name already has a known suffix, that suffix